cmgo412/visual-argument-2021spring/README.md

 ### Preview — 3/2/21

 *This section is under construction and will be updated shortly to reflect the completion of the preview component for the visual argument project.*

+### Draft — 3/4/21

+*This section is under construction and will be updated shortly to reflect the completion of the draft component for the visual argument project.*